Verified July 2026 · Cited to primary sources

 Tesamorelin

-One of only two FDA-approved peptides in this space — proven to cut visceral fat, but approved for a narrow HIV indication.
+An FDA-approved peptide drug, not a research chemical.
+Proven to cut visceral fat, but approved for a narrow HIV indication.

 Sermorelin

-The "gentler," formerly-FDA-approved GH-axis peptide — the best-evidenced option you can still legally get through a compounding pharmacy.
+The "gentler," formerly-FDA-approved GH-axis peptide.
+It's the best-evidenced option you can still legally get through a compounding pharmacy.

 CJC-1295 / Ipamorelin

-The classic GH-boosting stack — one human PK study shows it raises GH/IGF-1, but no trial shows it builds muscle or burns fat.
+The classic GH-boosting stack.
+One human PK study shows it raises GH/IGF-1, but no trial shows it builds muscle or burns fat.

 CJC-1295